AlbanBloorRiley/INS_IEP/Paper/paper.md

   Sys0.B2 = [-100,0,-1000,0,0];
   Sys0.B4 = [-1,0,0,0,-1,0,0,0,0];
 ```
-Then we input the experimental eigenvalues, these will normally be translated such that the smallest eigenvalue is zero, and define which parameters to fit.
+Then we input the experimental eigenvalues - these are typically shifted  such that the smallest eigenvalue is zero - and define which parameters to fit.
 Note that all values given must be in Hertz, so it may be useful to use conversions.
 ```matlab
   rcm = 29979.2458;   meV = rcm*8.065;  %Conversions values
   %Input calculated eigenvalues: